Homotopical recognition of diagram categories: Homotopy atoms

-\begin{example} Let $\cat M = \Sp$, be the Bousfield-Friedlander model category of spectra enriched over $\cat V=\sS_\ast$ \cite{BF}.
-Consider the set of homotopy atoms $\calH = \{\Sigma^{-i}(\Sigma^\infty S^0) \,|\, i\geq 0 \}$.
-We denote by \cat E the full subcategory of spectra generated by \calH.
-Let us show that they jointly reflect weak equivalences of $\Omega$-spectra (the fibrant objects).
+Consider the set of objects $\calH = \{\Sigma^{-i}(\Sigma^\infty S^0) \,|\, i\geq 0 \}$.
+This set satisfies several of the properties of a set of homotopy atoms.
+We denote by \cat E the full subcategory of spectra on the set of objects \calH.
+There is a Quillen map similar to Theorem~\ref{criterion}